sinomagno/AWS/README.md

 ## SAAS and PAAS services.py

+The script retrieve information of the buckets and WAF deployed in each account.

 ## WAF_baseline.py

 It is a bit more complex script that retrieves the information of all Web Application Firewall (**WAF**) deployed in each account and each region.
 Also, gather the information of the ELBv2 attached to the WAF and its configuration.